ffund/run-my-experiment-on-geni-blog/2017-02-02-anonymous-routing-of-network-traffic-using-tor.md

 sudo /etc/init.d/apache2 restart
 ```

-In order to monitor when someone tries to access the webserver, run:
+In order to monitor when someone tries to access the webserver, run the following command on the webserver:

 ```
 sudo tail -f /var/log/apache2/access.log